13thdemarch/b660m-aorus-pro-hackintosh/README.md

 ## CPU Power Management
 * CPU power management is handled with `CPUFriend` and `CPUFriendDataProvider` for SMBIOS `MacPro7,1`.
 If you have CPU Geekbench score is lower than me, please check your BIOS configuration.
 If BIOS is correct, the single score and multi score almost should be liked the result picture.

+## 4K Monitor User
+* According to Dortania, some displays may fail to wake randomly with AMD dGPU, mainly caused by AGDC preferences.
+I've already added the property in `DeviceProperties`.
+You may want to remove the `#` to enable it.

+## Sapphire Nitro RX 6900XT User
+* For Sapphire Nitro RX 6900XT user, you can enable `SSDT-ZeroRPM-OFF.aml` in config.plist to enable Zero RPM in macOS.
+* More informations can be found at [here](https://github.com/perez987/6600XT-on-macOS-with-softPowerPlayTable).
+Many thanks to perez987 for his amazing work.

 ## iService
 * To use iMessage and other Apple services, you need to generate your own serial numbers.
 This can be done using [CorpNewt's GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).
 Make sure model is `MacPro7,1`.
 Then, go [Apple Check Coverage page](https://checkcoverage.apple.com/) to check your generated serial numbers.
 If the website tells you that the serial number **is not valid**, that is fine.
 Otherwise, you have to generate a new set.